xamarin/xamarin-macios/docs/website/mmp-errors.md

 This usually indicates a bug in Xamarin.Mac; please file a bug report at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=Xamarin.Mac) with a test case.

+### <a name="MM0073"/>MM0073: Xamarin.Mac * does not support a deployment target of * (the minimum is *).
+Please select a newer deployment target in your project's Info.plist.

+The minimum deployment target is the one specified in the error message; please select a newer deployment target in the project's Info.plist.

+If updating the deployment target is not possible, then please use an older version of Xamarin.Mac.

 ### <a name="MM0079">MM0079: Internal Error - No executable was copied into the app bundle.
 Please contact 'support@xamarin.com'

 ### <a name="MM0080">MM0080: Disabling NewRefCount, --new-refcount:false, is deprecated.